|

 Named by Champollion, the valley of the queens lies to the south-west of the Valley of the Kings and holds the tombs of many royal wives and children.
 Although it was used as a burial site in the 18th dynasty, it was only from the reign of the 19th dynasty pharaoh Ramses I that royal wives were laid to rest here.
 Of the nearly 80 tombs populating the valley, the most famous is that of queen Nefertari and only a handful are open to the public at any one time.

-Tomb of queen Nefertari: No. 66 Regarded as the most beautiful tomb in Egypt, queen Nefertari the favourite wife of Ramses II, was discovered in 1904 by the Italian archaeologist Ernesto Schiapaelli.
+Regarded as the most beautiful tomb in Egypt, queen Nefertari the favourite wife of Ramses II, was discovered in 1904 by the Italian archaeologist Ernesto Schiapaelli.

 Recently restored to its former glory, it is exquisitely decorated with scenes evoking the ritual journey of the soul to the underworld.